How to Price a Construction Bid Skip to main content

 Markup is a percentage added to cost (Sell = Cost x 1.20 for 20% markup).
 Margin is the percentage of the sell price that is profit (Margin = Profit / Sell Price).
 A 20% markup yields only a 16.7% margin.
 To convert: Markup% = Margin% / (1 - Margin%).
 Most accountants and bonding companies measure profitability in margin, so make sure you know which one you are targeting.

-Disclaimer: This guide provides general estimating and pricing guidance for educational purposes.
-Actual project costs vary by location, market conditions, project complexity, and contractor capabilities.
-Consult with your accountant, bonding agent, and legal counsel on pricing strategy for specific projects.
+Disclaimer: This guide provides general estimating and pricing context for educational planning.
+Actual project costs vary by location, market conditions, project complexity, contract terms, company cost structure, and contractor capabilities.
+Consult a qualified estimator, accountant, bonding agent, insurer, and legal counsel on pricing strategy for specific projects.

 Calculators Referenced in This Guide